 - A width of 10 to 12 ft. for the flat portion of the crossing is preferred.
-At a minimum, the width of raised crossings should be as wide as the connecting sidewalk and bicyclist path of travel (if relevant). - For raised street crossings and raised driveway crossings where the driveway functions like a street, detectable warning surfaces must be provided at edges of sidewalks to indicate to pedestrians that they are exiting the sidewalk and entering the street. - Designers should ensure that raised crossings meet accessible slope requirements. - On-street parking and loading shall be restricted a minimum of 20 ft. before the marked crosswalk to provide adequate sight distance and visibility between people crossing and people driving, and to prevent drivers from having to pull forward onto the raised crossing to back into the first parking space.
-Designers should supplement parking restrictions with signage, pavement markings, and vertical elements such as flexible delineators or bollards where appropriate. - Consider the use of raised crosswalks with curb extensions to maximize visibility and further slow traffic. - On uncontrolled motor vehicle approaches, yield lines or speed hump markings should be used to indicate where motorists should yield to bicyclists and pedestrians. - Provide a SPEED HUMP sign. - For driveways, the surface materials, color, and texture of the sidewalk, shared-use path, and/ or separated bike lane should extend through the crossing, maintaining visual continuity to encourage motorists to yield at the crossing.
+At a minimum, the width of raised crossings should be as wide as the connecting sidewalk and bicyclist path of travel (if relevant). - For raised street crossings and raised driveway crossings where the driveway functions like a street, detectable warning surfaces must be provided at edges of sidewalks to indicate to pedestrians that they are exiting the sidewalk and entering the street.

+- Designers should ensure that raised crossings meet accessible slope requirements.
+On-street parking and loading shall be restricted a minimum of 20 ft. before the marked crosswalk to provide adequate sight distance and visibility between people crossing and people driving, and to prevent drivers from having to pull forward onto the raised crossing to back into the first parking space.
+Designers should supplement parking restrictions with signage, pavement markings, and vertical elements such as flexible delineators or bollards where appropriate. - Consider the use of raised crosswalks with curb extensions to maximize visibility and further slow traffic. - On uncontrolled motor vehicle approaches, yield lines or speed hump markings should be used to indicate where motorists should yield to bicyclists and pedestrians. - Provide a RAISED CROSSWALK SPEED HUMP sign.